ADMISSION & LOTTERY POLICY

 2- Lottery (if needed, as explained below)

 Each student/family who wants to attend our school must first submit an application form.
-Applications are accepted either by application deadline, which is set by the school, or on a rolling basis.
-Please contact us for application deadline.
+Applications are accepted either by the application deadline, which is set by the school or on a rolling basis.
+Please contact us for the application deadline.

-The application is fairly simple, requesting basic biographical information (name, age, etc.), contact information, and other important facts (e.g., school currently attended).
-Application form does not include any information about academic background, special needs of applicants.
+The application is fairly simple, requesting basic biographical information (name, age, etc.), contact information, and other important facts (e.g., the school currently attended).
+The application form does not include any information about the academic background, special needs of applicants.
 Families can fill out the application online or request it from the school by simply calling the school.

-Once you submit your application you will hear from the school either via phone or mail about next steps.
-The school will communicate to you one of the following:
+Once you submit your application you will hear from the school either via phone or mail about the next steps.
+The school will communicate with you one of the following:

--You have been accepted and may begin the next step, which is enrollment
+-You have been accepted and may begin the next step, which is the enrollment

 -The school is full and you will be placed on a waiting list